 Students must observe the deadlines set by the Office of Graduate and Postdoctoral Studies for submission of the final thesis to receive their degree for either January or May conferral.
 Otherwise, students have six months from the date of defense to submit their final thesis to the Office of Graduate and Postdoctoral Studies.

 Normally, three or more years of study past the bachelor's degree are required for the PhD degree.
 The minimum residence requirement for the PhD degree is four semesters (fall/spring) of full-time study at the university.

 All PhD students must attend at least 75% of the MECH seminars for their first three years in the department and must register for MECH 606 each semester during that time.

 All PhD students are required, as part of their research degree program and educational experience, to provide instructional assistance to the department.
-This instructional assistance, which could be in the form of grading, lecturing, assisting in labs, or developing course material, will not exceed ten hours per week for six semesters.
+This instructional assistance, which could be in the form of grading, lecturing, assisting in labs, or developing course material, will not exceed ten hours per week for four semesters.